-As the cheapest of the Delta SkyMiles credit cards, the Gold Delta SkyMiles® Credit Card from American Express offers the least benefits for consumers.
+The Gold Delta SkyMiles® Credit Card from American Express offers unimpressive benefits for consumers.
 The card's primary benefits come in the form of spending rewards and bonuses that help consumers net additional SkyMiles® when using the card.
 Unfortunately however, these rewards don't really measure up when you compare it to other available options.

 Unfortunately the Gold Delta SkyMiles® Credit Card from American Express rests between having outstanding rewards for high spenders, or making practical sense for the budget conscience.
 With better options for both categories of consumers and travelers, it's just not a card we'd immediately recommend.
-As a purely spending rewards focused card, it is inferior to the Barclaycard Arrival Plus and doesn't have enough affiliation related perks to make it a good supplemental card either.
+As a purely spending rewards focused card, it is inferior to the Capital One® Venture® Rewards Credit Card and doesn't have enough affiliation related perks to make it a good supplemental card either.

-While both American Express and Delta highlight the Skyclub access as a perk of the Gold Delta SkyMiles® Credit Card from American Express, potential cardholders should be aware that this only gives you a discount towards entering the lounge.
-Delta offers lounge access passes for a price of $50.00 a piece with discounts if you buy in bulk.
-The Gold Delta SkyMiles® Credit Card from American Express permits you access to the lounges at $29 a person, yielding an overall savings of $21 dollars.
+Potential cardholders should be aware that this card only gives you a discount towards entering the lounge.
+The Gold Delta SkyMiles® Credit Card from American Express permits you access to the lounges at $29 a person.
 Lounge access is nice, but we imagine that it's a perk most travelers could live without on most trips.

-Like the other Skymiles® credit cards, the Gold Delta SkyMiles® Credit Card from American Express has the typical 1x on everyday purchases and 2x on airline affiliated purchases.
-Form a rewards rate perspective there isn't much to be thrilled about.
+Like the other Skymiles® credit cards, the Gold Delta SkyMiles® Credit Card from American Express has the typical 1 mile on everyday purchases and 2 miles on Delta affiliated purchases.
+From a rewards rate perspective there isn't much to be thrilled about.
 You won't really earn much more through using the card than any other card, so it really only makes sense if you happen to be Delta Skymiles® focused.